madeso/ride/gfx/install/readme.txt

 A small note on creating the ds_store:

-1. First build a dmg so that you have something to work with, the install target should do this.
+1. First build a dmg so that you have something to work with, the package target should do this.

 2. Make a writeable copy of that dmg:
 Note that there is a i in hd I util, and it's not called hdutil